peengle/gae-webapp/README.md

 # WEBAPP

-Simple webapp application skeleton design for [Google App Engine](https://cloud.google.com/appengine/) environment.
+webapp application skeleton design for [Google App Engine](https://cloud.google.com/appengine/) environment.

-The skeleton project is proposing structure that can be use to serve: website, rest api, cms or all of them at once from single project.
+The skeleton project is proposing structure that can be use to serve:
+- website,
+- rest api,
+- admin/cms
+- or all of them at once from single project.

 It has been created as playground for [spiner](https://github.com/romannowicki/spiner) project.

-It comes as well with some helpful commands and patterns for creating separate config for production, staging and local environments

 To create new webapp just clone this repository open Makefile and change `APP_ID`, `SDK_PATH` to your own and run: